da0mao/da0mao.github.io/source/_posts/java-learning-notes.md

 ## Note6-inheritance
 The inheritance seems to be not so recommend, it can be used to avoid duplicated codes as interface but with (maybe) less flexibility.
-To start with, write a class to inherite from:
+To start with, write a class to inherite:
 ```java
 public class Vehicle {
     public void drive() {